• Home

 Don’t Jump to the End

 If you’ve realized that you’re marriage is failing and you’re deeply dissatisfied with it, don’t automatically assume that you’ll need to get a divorce.
-Instead, you can try to talk to your partner and see if he might be willing to see a marriage therapist with you.
-If he won’t, you could certainly see a therapist yourself to learn how to deal with the situation.
-Often, just changing your own behaviors can inadvertently result in your spouse changing his behavior.
+Instead, you can try to talk to your partner and see if they might be willing to see a marriage therapist with you.
+If they won’t, you could certainly see a therapist yourself to learn how to deal with the situation.
+Often, just changing your own behaviors can inadvertently result in your spouse changing their behavior.
+Similarly, don’t assume that problems in bed mean that the marriage is ending.
+There are plenty of health conditions that can cause problems, and your partner may not even understand their problem themself.
+Erectile dysfunction, for example, is unlikely to mean your partner no longer finds you attractive.
+Instead, it’s more likely to be caused by hormone imbalances, so it might be a good idea to contact an ED Clinic Pasdena, or similar clinic in your own area, to determine the best course of treatment.

 Consult a Professional